IAG CFO urges planemakers to cut prices for new jets

-LONDON Nov 6 British Airways-owner IAG urged planemakers Airbus and Boeing to cut prices for their newest fuel-saving jets to reflect lower energy prices.
+LONDON British Airways-owner IAG (ICAG.L) urged planemakers Airbus (AIR.PA) and Boeing (BA.N) to cut prices for their newest fuel-saving jets to reflect lower energy prices.

 The price of oil has more than halved since June last year and IAG's chief financial officer Enrique Dupuy said that if lower fuel prices persisted, the aircraft makers would need to respond to ensure new jets stayed attractive.